jakobib/angularjs2014/angularjs-library-services.md

 open API is not revealed until different applications by different parties make use of it.
-This article will demonstrate a possible strategy to increase visibility and use of library APIs by providing client modules that facilitate the creation of applications by third parties.
+This article will demonstrate a possible strategy to increase visibility and use of library APIs by providing client modules that facilitate the creation of applications by third parties.^[This article is based on the assumption that libraries actually want to facilitate the use of their servics.
+In some cases this assumption might be wrong.]
 The modules are based on the JavaScript framework AngularJS which is getting more and more popular among developers of web applications.
 The general strategy is illustrated in the following diagram: